 Most grading is technologically driven, and grades are posted immediately.
-However, some quizzes require professor review and grading.
-In cases where grading in not instantaneously, I will complete all grading two days before the next class meeting time.
+However, some quizzes require a professor's review and grading.
+In cases where grading is not instant, I will complete all grading two days before the next class meeting time.
 This will provide ample time for students to review their outcomes and prepare any questions before or during class.
 Asking questions in class often evokes great discussion points.
-Feedback of any assignment will be provided no later than two days before the next class meeting.
+Feedback on any assignment will be provided no later than two days before the next class meeting.
 Students are welcome to contact me to schedule a time to meet virtually to address any questions.
-In the event I do not answer the phone, please leave a message, so that I may return your call; I respond to all my calls within 24-hours.
+If I do not answer the phone, please leave a message, so that I may return your call; I respond to all my calls within 24 hours.

-Sub Sections Point Scale Grade Class Collaborative 100-Attendance w/Interaction 80-Attendance w/Minimal All attendance and participation grades will be added and divided by A= 90-100 Attendance and Interaction 60-Attendane w/NO Interaction 16 for an average grade.
-B= 80 - 89 Participation 0- No Attendance C= 70 - 79 Case Studies (13) 100 Potential Points Each All case study grades will be added and divided by 13 for an average grade.
-D= 60 - 69 F= <60 Quizzes (13 Quizzes) 100 Potential Points Each All quiz grades will be added and divided by 13 for an average grade.
-The subtotal for the (5) subsections will be divided by 5 for a Final Exam 100 Potential Points 100-questions and each question have a 1- point value. final grade.
-Scholarly Research Paper 100 Potential Points See Rubric
+Sub Sections Point Scale Grade

+Class A= 90-100

+Collaborative 80-Attendance w/Minimal grades will be added and divided by

+Attendance Interaction B= 80 - 89

+and 60-Attendane w/NO Interaction

+Participation 0-No Attendance C= 70 - 79

+Case Studies (13) 100 Potential Points Each D= 60 - 69

+F= <60

+Quizzes (13 Quizzes) 100 Potential Points Each The subtotal for the (5) subsections will be divided by 5 for a

+Final Exam 100 Potential Points 100-questions and each question have a 1- point value. final grade.